 Think of a boat in the sea using the wind to sail.
 The water is impacting 4 N in an X-direction and 1 N in the Y-direction.
 Besides, wind adds another force of 5 N in the X-direction and 3 N in the Y-direction.
 Therefore, the resultant vector for the X-coordinate will be 4+5=9 N and for the Y-coordinate will be 3+1=4 N. This simply means that the 9 N will be acting in the X direction while 4 N will be exerted in the y-direction.
 Now, to calculate the magnitude of the resultant force, here is the equation to apply.

 F= √(x2 + y2)

 = √(92 + 42) N = 9.85 N

-Calculating Magnitude In Physics … Simple And Fan, Right?
+Calculating Magnitude In Physics … Simple And Fun, Right?

 Although some college students have often indicated that how to calculate magnitude using the parallelogram method is difficult, we have demonstrated that it is indeed simple.
 In reality, it is applied in almost every scenario you can think of such as driving to work, sailing in the sea, firing a gun, and operating machines.
 You only need to understand what is magnitude in physics and answer the question: “Does magnitude have a direction?”
 Then, follow the formulas provided in this post.

 If you still find it difficult to grasp the meaning concept of the resultant of two vectors, magnitude and direction, and how to calculate magnitude, it is not the time to give up.
-Make sure to seek writing help from good and cheap writing services.
-The writing services have experts in physics who can help to do any calculation in vectors and magnitude.
-Then, keep practicing how to find the resultant vector, and you will finally grasp the gist of doing all the calculations on vectors.
+There’s always the option of paying someone to do your homework, so make sure to seek writing help from good and cheap writing services, like ours.
+Our writing services have experts in physics who can help to do any calculation in vectors and magnitude.
+Then, keep practicing on how to find the resultant vector, and you will finally grasp the gist of doing all the calculations on vectors.